 But what about those shapes cut in half along the edges of our rectangle?
 That doesn’t look very natural.

 Click to enable the “Suppress clipped images” option to keep most images from getting artificially clipped at the edges of a shape.
 Here we see how it looks on an irregular shape (right-click to quickly Copy Style and Paste Style onto a new shape).
 Sweet.

 When you’re satisfied with your new style, click on Style in the components list to name it and save it to the Library.

 Now that you understand how to make a randomized pattern, go ahead and experiment.
 For example, you can also use existing images and even Ortelius symbols as the basis for your pattern.
 Clicking “Image file” in the Style Inspector pane will let you select images from a file on your computer rather than pasting your copied graphic.
-In that case, images with alpha-transparency (i.e., no white background) work best.
+In that case, small images with alpha-transparency (i.e., no white background) work best.

 Here we’ve used the Symbol Stamp tool to add a tree symbol to our canvas.
 We then copy the symbol and paste it into the Style Inspector to create a different pattern.
 Since we don’t want these upright trees placed at funky randomized angles, we’ve changed the Rand Angle setting to zero.
 We’ve also upped the Scale back to about 60% since the image is pretty small already and this pattern does start to slow things down a bit.
 While for a small area like this or simple effect you could as easily use the Symbol Stamp tool and place symbols individually, it’s easy to see how handy randomized patterns can be.

 You’re on your way to creating interesting map fill styles.
 Have fun!